brunialti/MENWIZ/README.txt

 - user defined variables binding: when you set a value inside a menu, the value is changed also in the binded variable available to the sketch code
 - the user can overload the built-in  "6 buttons" navigation mode, implementing its own navigation callback (TO BE FULLY TESTED)

-The cons are:
-- few data types available for parameters (option lists, integer, boolean, actions), more are to be implemented
-- the library footprint is not very small.
-The provided example sketch dimension exceed 12k

 Warnings
 - MENWIZ requires New LiquidCrystal (*) and Buttons libraries, enclosed with the package.
 The New LiquidCrystal allows to use 4 wires, 8 wires, I2C, serial and other LCDs.
 The use of New LiquidCrystal is beyond this introduction
 - Menu labels require memory.
 Be carefull not to run out of  memory (the library provides a simple memory-check function: use it!)